ZhumagaliDastan/assg3/README.md

-Sure, here's an example README file for the project:

 # Assignment 3

 This is a Java project for Assignment 3 of the COMPSCI 101 course.
 It consists of three classes: MyStack, MyQueue, and Main.